What Marriage Has Taught Me About Money

 You see, my goals are to become completely debt-free.
 I'm getting closer and closer to that goal.
 Within the last few months, I downsized my house, doubled my income, and was able to pay off all of my debts except for the mortgage.
 So now all I have left is about $100,000 to pay off before I am completely debt-free.

-Many of you have asked for life insurance information, so Ray from Financial Highway offered to provide this guest post on the subject.
+Many of you have asked for life insurance information, so Ray from Financial Highway offered to provide this article on the subject.
 This is new info for me, too.

 Protecting your family from financial disasters is one of the fundamental components of financial planning.
 Life insurance should be a core part of that planning process.
 This article is a basic primer on life insurance, which should introduce you to the concept and give you an idea of how life insurance works.